Paid Telegram Group: Setup Guide & Pricing Data

 No Onboarding Flow

 A new member joins and sees 500 unread messages.
 They mute the group.
 They never come back.
 Fix this with a pinned welcome message, a “start here” thread that explains the group structure, and a tag on every new member in the first 24 hours.
 Alongside the welcome message, pin your group rules — paying members need to know upfront what the confidentiality rules are and how renewals work.
-For copy-paste rule templates by group type, see our paid Telegram group rules framework.
 According to BuddyX research, 2-5% of free members convert to paid — and a bad first impression drops that rate further.
 The onboarding experience is the first content your paying member consumes.

 Letting the Group Go Silent